 Every MALS student is required to complete a capstone study as the final project in the program.
 The capstone project should be an interdisciplinary study of approximately 25-35 pages in length.
-The topic of the capstone study should be selected in consultation with a faculty adviser.
-A list of capstone projects complete since the beginning of the MALS program is available at http://mals.camden.rutgers.edu/capstone-projects/
+The topic should be selected in consultation with a faculty adviser.

-Please Note: You should register for Capstone Research 56:606:689 in your final semester.
-If you need more than one semester to complete your Capstone Project, you do NOT have to register for Capstone Research again.
-Registering for Capstone Research requires a Special Permission #.
-You will receive one AFTER you submit a Capstone Proposal signed by your adviser. (see form below)
+Register for Capstone Research 56:606:689 in your final semester.
+If you need more than one semester to complete your Capstone Project, you do not have to register for the course again.
+Registering for Capstone Research requires a Special Permission number.
+You will receive one after you submit a Capstone Proposal signed by your adviser. (see form below)

 These are the steps to follow in completing your capstone project.

 It is your responsibility to meet regularly with your faculty adviser for guidance in accumulating your bibliography, developing your outline, and writing and revising drafts of your project.
-Please gauge your time carefully so that you are able to meet these deadlines:
+Gauge your time carefully so that you are able to meet these deadlines:

 Failure to complete drafts by these deadlines means that your graduation may be delayed.
 It is not the faculty adviser’s responsibility to expedite capstone studies that are turned in late.
 Remember the end of the semester is a busy time for faculty members and they cannot drop everything to read your capstone.
 Your adviser may ask for additional revisions or changes.

 Ask your adviser to grade your paper and send a graded copy to the MALS program director; the graded copy is included in your file and your grade submitted.